-The people of Washington State voted to expand the state Clean Indoor Air Act, now called Smoking in Public Places Law, making all indoor public and work places smoke-free.
-The new law prohibits smoking in any indoor enclosed public place, including workplaces, bars, restaurants, bowling alleys, skating rinks, casinos, reception areas and most hotel rooms.
-There are no exceptions.
+In 2005 the people of Washington State voted to expand the state Clean Indoor Air Act, now called Smoking in Public Places Law, making all indoor public places and workplaces smokefree.
+The law prohibits smoking in any indoor enclosed public places.
 The law applies everywhere, all the time.

 Frequently asked questions

 - What is the Smoking in Public Places Law

 - What does

 - What do the laws require employers to do?

 - Do business owners need to post signs?